PrioritySoftware/PrioritySoftware.github.io/_sdk/Form-Columns.md

 form column’s sort priority (an integer) determines how records are sorted on screen.
 The lower the integer assigned to a given column, the higher its priority in a sort.
 In addition to sort priority, you can also indicate the type of sort.
-There are four options:
+Due to historical reaosons, there are four options available:

 -   ascending (the default sort)
 -   descending
 -   alphanumeric ascending
 -   alphanumeric descending.

-An alphanumeric sort operates strictly according to the ASCII table.
-Thus, A13 will come before A2 and B200 will precede B39 (in ascending
-order).
-In contrast, the regular sort treats consecutive digits as a number (rather than individual characters).
-Hence, in ascending order, A2 precedes A13 and B39 precedes B200.
+In practice, the sort type is based on the type of column.
+String data (CHAR columns) are sorted in alphanumeric fashion (ascending or descending).
+Numeric values (INT, REAL, DATE, etc.) are sorted by value.

 **Note:** The designated sort priority and type constitute the default sort.
 A different sort order may be imposed by the user during data